2016 United States presidential election: Electoral College lobbying

 Intense lobbying (in one case involving claims of harassment and death threats) and grass-roots campaigns were directed at various GOP electors of the United States Electoral College to convince a sufficient number of them (37) to not vote for Trump, thus precluding a Trump presidency.
 Members of the Electoral College themselves started a campaign for other members to "vote their conscience for the good of America" in accordance with Alexander Hamilton's Federalist Paper No. 68.
 Former candidate Lawrence Lessig and attorney Laurence Tribe established The Electors Trust on December 5 under the aegis of Equal Citizens to provide pro bono legal counsel as well as a secure communications platform for members of the Electoral College who were considering a vote of conscience against Trump.

 On December 6, Colorado Secretary of State Wayne W. Williams castigated Democratic electors who had filed a lawsuit in Federal court to have the state law binding them to the popular vote (in their case for Hillary Clinton) overturned.

 On December 10, ten electors, in an open letter headed by Christine Pelosi to the Director of National Intelligence James Clapper, demanded an intelligence briefing in light of Russian interference in the election to help Trump win the presidency.
 Fifty-eight additional electors subsequently added their names to the letter, bringing the total to 68 electors from 17 different states.
 On December 16, the briefing request was denied.

 On December 19, several electors voted against their pledged candidates: two against Trump and five against Clinton.
 A further three electors attempted to vote against Clinton but were replaced or forced to vote again.
 The 115th United States Congress officially certified the results on January 6, 2017.

 Faithless electors

-In the Electoral College vote on December 19, for the first time since 1808, multiple faithless electors voted against their pledged qualified presidential candidate.
+In the Electoral College vote on December 19, for the first time since the ratification of the 12th Amendment, multiple faithless electors voted against their pledged qualified presidential candidate.
 Five Democrats rebelled in Washington and Hawaii, while two Republicans rebelled in Texas.
 Two Democratic electors, one in Minnesota and one in Colorado, were replaced after voting for Bernie Sanders and John Kasich, respectively.
 Electors in Maine conducted a second vote after one of its members voted for Sanders; the elector then voted for Clinton.
 Likewise, for the first time since 1896, multiple faithless electors voted against the pledged qualified vice presidential candidate.